mikeoconnor0308/boot-camps/pyGlet-GameMechanics.md

 In this section, you will explore some simple game mechanics available in Python using [pyGlet](https://bitbucket.org/pyglet/pyglet/wiki/Home), which you will need to install either using MacPorts, Brew, or Anaconda.

-There is an excellent tuturial on basic pyGlet structure which is [available at this link](http://simeonfranklin.com/talk/pyglet/slides.html#slide-1), which you should work your way through.
+There is an excellent & very easy tuturial on basic pyGlet structure which is [available at this link](http://simeonfranklin.com/talk/pyglet/slides.html#slide-1), which you should work your way through.

 Here is some code, call it pyGlet-draw.py, that generates randomly placed circles.
 Note that the makeCircle function actually builds a lists of vertices, which pyGlet then "draws" by sequentially connecting lines between the vertices: